sgmurphy/wordpress-plugins/premium-addons-for-elementor/readme.txt

 ### Post and Page Duplicator
 Duplicate any post, page or template on your website with just ONE click.
 Check the documentation article from [here](https://premiumaddons.com/docs/how-to-use-pa-duplicator/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

-### 70+ Fully Customizable Widgets & Addons
-Besides adding new widgets on monthly bases, we don't mainly focus on the number, we focus on adding as much customization options to our widgets as possible more than anywhere else.

 ### Modular & Lightweight
 Premium Addons for Elementor is fully modular.
 You can enable/disable specific elements to prevent overloading your website with code you will not actually use which helps your website have a blazing fast performance.